Basilica and National Shrine of Our Lady of Consolation

+Pope Paul VI raised the Marian shrine to the status of Minor Basilica via his Pontifical decree Quam Prope Assit on 21 October 1971.
+The decree was signed and notarized by the Dean of the College of Cardinals and Grand Chancellor of the Apostolic Briefs, Cardinal Luigi Traglia.

 Significance

-One of the five Roman Catholic basilicas in Ohio, it is one of some 60 basilicas in the United States.
+One of the seven Roman Catholic basilicas in Ohio, it is one of some 93 basilicas in the United States.
 It is the site of an annual pilgrimage of Roman Catholics (primarily from the Middle East) to mark the Feast of the Assumption of Mary, celebrated 15 August of every year.
-The basilica is designated as a shrine to Our Lady of Consolation, Mary, Consoler of the Afflicted.
+The basilica is designated as a shrine to Our Lady of Consolation.

 History

 Devotion to Our Lady of Consolation spread to the United States, where the first shrine was built in Carey, Ohio.
-A replica statue was commissioned and arrived from Luxembourg in 1875.
-Cures and healings reportedly continue to take place at the shrine to the present day.
+A statue was commissioned and arrived from Luxembourg in 1875, where a former devotion of Our Lady of Luxembourg was already well established.

-Bishop Joseph Schrembs, first bishop of the Diocese of Toledo, invited the Conventual Franciscans of the Immaculate Conception Province in Syracuse, New York to take charge of the shrine.
-In 1919, the railroads began offering reduced rates to Carey in summer during pilgrimage season.
+The first Bishop of Toledo, Joseph Schrembs invited the Conventual Franciscans of the Immaculate Conception Province in Syracuse, New York to take charge of the shrine.

-In the summer of 1923 a contingent of Ku Klux Klan members arrived intent on holding a counter demonstration to the annual procession of the eve of the Feast of the Assumption, but ended holding a gathering on the outskirts of town.
+In 1923, Ku Klux Klan members held a counter demonstration to the annual procession of the eve of the Feast of the Assumption, but ended holding a gathering on the outskirts of town.